Buffalo Springs Reservoir 2024 Survey Report

 Canyon, Texas

-Fish populations in Buffalo Springs Reservoir were surveyed in 2017 and 2019 using tandem hoop netting, in 2020 using electrofishing, and in 2021 using gill netting.
-Anglers were surveyed from April 2019 through September 2019 with a creel survey.
-Historical data are presented with the 2017-2021 data for comparison.
+Fish populations in Buffalo Springs Reservoir were surveyed in 2022 and 2024 using electrofishing, 2024 using trap netting, and in 2023 and 2025 using gill netting.
+Historical data are presented with the 2022-2025 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description